 Facts About FWS

 Are you looking for something different than a volunteer opportunity?
-FWS hires around 9,000 people nation-wide and offers great internship opportunities every year.
+We employ around 9,000 people nation-wide and offer great internship opportunities every year.

 - Careers at FWS